Mr-vabs/apps/README.md

 This is a demo page used to show html pages on github.

-Go to listed url for deployment,
+Go through listed links for deployment,

 <!--
 https://[username].github.io/[repo/filenameOrPath]
 for example here's the output of HTML boat within the css art folder.
 -->

 ### Birthday Codes

 - [Annu](https://mr-vabs.github.io/apps/B'day/Annu.html)